Table of Contents[Hide][Show]

 Babysit for Friends

 Many couples with small children would love an evening out alone to go to dinner.
 Offer to babysit a friend’s kids so they get the chance.
+In a world where people increasingly live apart from extended family, this can be a huge gift to a weary parent.

-Take A Meal To Friends
+Take a Meal to Friends

-As a mom who cooks three times a day (every single day), a home cooked meal that I don’t have to make is one of the best gifts ever!
+As a mom who cooks three times a day (every single day), a home-cooked meal that I don’t have to make is one of the best gifts ever!
 I’m always so grateful for friends who bring a meal by when I have a new baby and I’ve realized that most moms love this gift any time of year.
 Make 5 or 6 of the same meal and take to several families.

-Another idea- make a bunch of slow cooker freezer meals so they can make the meal when they need it!
+Another idea: make a bunch of slow cooker freezer meals so they can make the meal when they need it!

-Review A Book, Blog or Podcast
+Review a Book, Blog or Podcast

 Leave a rave review for the author of a favorite book, a blogger you like, or a podcast you listen to.
 Those who publish online often hear a lot of negatives, as those who disagree are more likely to leave a comment.
 A heartfelt review from a reader or listener is one of the greatest gifts for those who put their words out into the world.
+(Ask me how I know!)

 Give Clothes You Don’t Use to a Local Dress for Success